Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ld (ix+1),2
 ```

-Of course this change is temporary and it will cease to have effect (that is, the NEXTOR.SYS version number will revert to its real value) when NEXTOR.SYS is reloaded, either because the BASIC prompt is entered and exited via CALL SYSTEM, or because the computer is rebooted.
+Of course this change is temporary and it will cease to have effect (that is, the `NEXTOR.SYS` version number will revert to its real value) when `NEXTOR.SYS` is reloaded, either because the BASIC prompt is entered and exited via `CALL SYSTEM`, or because the computer is rebooted.

-All of this applies only if the loaded version of NEXTOR.SYS is 2.0 beta 2 or newer.

 ## 7. Nextor internals